mspnp/aks-baseline/docs/deploy/11-validation.md

 ## Validate Azure Monitor for containers (Prometheus metrics)

 Azure Monitor is configured to [scrape Prometheus metrics](https://learn.microsoft.com/azure/azure-monitor/insights/container-insights-prometheus-integration) in your cluster.
-This reference implementation is configured to collect Prometheus metrics from two namespaces, as configured in [`container-azm-ms-agentconfig.yaml`](./cluster-baseline-settings/container-azm-ms-agentconfig.yaml).
+This reference implementation is configured to collect Prometheus metrics from two namespaces, as configured in [`container-azm-ms-agentconfig.yaml`](../../cluster-manifests/kube-system/container-azm-ms-agentconfig.yaml).
 There are two pods configured to emit Prometheus metrics:

-- [Traefik](./workload/traefik.yaml) (in the `a0008` namespace)
+- [Traefik](../../workload/traefik.yaml) (in the `a0008` namespace)
-- [Kured](./cluster-baseline-settings/kured.yaml) (in the `cluster-baseline-settings` namespace)

 :bulb: This reference implementation ships with two queries (*All collected Prometheus information* and *Kubenertes node reboot requested*) in a Log Analytics Query Pack as an example of how you can write your own and manage them via ARM templates.